 - The #1 motivator for seeking out information is “I experienced pain.”

 Pain is not an easy topic to discuss, but if we bring it out of the shadows, we believe the result will be eye-opening for everyone – and uplifting in mind, body and soul for the 54 million Americans who suffer from arthritis pain.
-During National Pain Awareness Month, help the Arthritis Foundation advance a national conversation about the true pain – physical and emotional – that arthritis causes.
+The Arthritis Foundation is advancing a national conversation about the true pain – physical and emotional – that arthritis causes.

 Here are a few ways to get involved: